Strong communications starts with a solid foundation.

 Are you …

-• Heading into a high-stakes moment?
+Heading into a high-stakes moment?
 An announcement, a campaign launch, a funder presentation, a leadership transition, a media moment.
-Whether the audience is internal or external, the stakes are too high to wing it.
-You need the right words — and strategy — to reach the people who need to hear them most.
+Whether the audience is internal or external, you need the right words — and strategy — to reach the people who need to hear them most.

 Lay the groundwork first.
 Always.

-But when it's not tied to a strategy, it shows.
+But when your tactics aren’t tied to a strategy, it shows.
 Your messaging feels disjointed.
 Your audience can't figure out who you are or what you do.
 And fixing it later is a costly lesson — in both time and money.

 Measure twice, cut once.
 The strategy work comes first so everything that follows is built on something solid.